 6. general inconsistencies in the SERP and high flux

 You know the Everflux.
 Positions are never stable, otherwise our work would be for nothing.
-Nevertheless, there are some outbreaks that are strongly reminiscent of times when the SERP have been shaken hard every day.
-If Google flushes "crap" to the top, i.e. pushes irrelevant stuff to the first page in your eyes, then you can assume that massive tracking is done to see which results perform on which positions and how.
+Nevertheless, there are some outbursts that are strongly reminiscent of times when the SERP were shaken hard every day.
+If Google flushes "crap" to the top, i.e. in your eyes pushes irrelevant stuff to the first page, then you can assume that it is massively tracking which results perform in which positions and how.

 The following applies to each of these points: Effects as described above can always occur individually.
 And even if you recognize all of them at once, this does not mean that an update is imminent.
 You need to be familiar with your site and also know how Google usually treats your site.
 If you work on several pages, you can certainly draw conclusions.

 My recommendation: If you notice that an update is imminent, don't freak out.
 There's nothing you can do anyway.
-I expect it to shake up a bit (or maybe more) around March or April, and we'll see one or two new Index(e) will see.
-What you can do: Set your measurement points, think about what you want to track and analyze later what happened to your rankings after the update.
+I expect it to shake a bit (or maybe more) around March or April and we'll see one or two new Index(e) will see.
+What you can do: Set your measuring points, think about what you want to track and later analyze what happened to your rankings after the update.
 Then you will be well positioned for further measures.

 You are welcome to comment on other clues, I'm sure I've forgotten one or two.
 And remember: not every update is a bad update.